 These tracking cookies send information to the origin site concerning where you have been on the computer.
-This is something that many people get very angry about, because it takes away some of the privacy that you want and need when you are surfing the Internet.
+This is something that many people get very angry about because it takes away some of the privacy that you want and needs when you are surfing the Internet.

 Just as you pick up germs or dust from every place that you go physically, so does your computer on each and every website that you go to and the browsing around that you do.
 While you may not like it that your privacy is being hindered in this way, it is a fact of life when using computers, unless you take steps to not accept the tracking cookies.

 These tracking cookies cannot carry viruses and cannot install harmful software to your computer.

 However, they can breach the security of your browser and act as a sort of spyware for different websites.
 This is primarily what bothers computer users because it is a major privacy breach.

 While most tracking cookies are secure, if they are not, these cookies data can be used by a hacker to access your data and it can possibly even gain data about the website that you received the tracking cookies from.

 Tracking cookies can slow down the response of your computer, they can cause problems in downloading, and in booting up, as far as the time it takes to do so.
 This is why tracking cookies are so hated by most computer users and why many of them try to find ways to keep their computer from accepting the cookies and try to delete them as often as possible.